Battle of Urga: Preparing for storming

 In the two months since the previous assault, the Asian Division had almost doubled (to 1,460 men) and was partially reorganized; it had 12 machine guns and 4 guns.
-The Mongolian population spread rumors that Ungern was forming a large Mongolian army of up to 5,000 people, which became known to the Chinese command, which had not carried out any fortification work during the entire occupation and could not confirm the accuracy of this information due to the lack of an established intelligence service.
+The Mongolian population spread rumors that Ungern-Sternberg was forming a large Mongolian army of up to 5,000 people, which became known to the Chinese command, which had not carried out any fortification work during the entire occupation and could not confirm the accuracy of this information due to the lack of an established intelligence service.

 For the new assault, Colonel Dubovik developed a detailed plan for the capture of the city, approved by the highest officers of the division and communicated in detail to the senior and junior command staff.

 On 26 January 1921, two reconnaissance detachments of 500 and 200 men were sent to the north and southwest of Urga.
 They eliminated the threat of counterattacks from the rear and seized weapons, equipment and horse herds of the Chinese who did not take the fight.

-On 29 January, an "important lama" arrived from the capital to Ungern in the U-Bulan valley (south-east of Urga), who brought him a khadak letter from Bogdo-gegen with a blessing for the expulsion of the Chinese from Mongolia.
-The lama verbally conveyed to Ungern the plan for the preliminary abduction of Bogdo Khan from house arrest in his residence.
+On 29 January, an "important lama" arrived from the capital to Ungern-Sternberg in the U-Bulan valley (south-east of Urga), who brought him a khadak letter from the Bogd Khan with a blessing for the expulsion of the Chinese from Mongolia.
+The lama conveyed to Ungern-Sternberg the plan for the preliminary abduction of Bogd Khan from house arrest in his residence.